 At another stage, the Customer Due Diligence is performed according to the reports in the previous controls.
 The compliance officer determines the risk level of the customer according to the customer's information.
 Considerations when determining the Customer Risk Level:

 If identified as a high-risk customer, the Enhanced Due Diligence process is applied to the customer.
 If there is no suspicious situation in the controls made up to this stage, the customer's account is opened.

 Financial institutions implementing these processes are considered to have fulfilled AML and KYC obligations.
 But AML and KYC are not just these obligations.
 Companies should continue to carry out these checks at regular intervals to their customers.
 According to AML obligations, companies are also required to control the financial transactions of their customers.

 Sanction Scanner is the Anti-Money Laundering Compliance Program in international standards.
 Sanction Scanner enables your business to comply with AML laws with Remittance & Payment Screening, Customer & Merchant Onboarding/Monitoring and Real-Time Transaction Monitoring features.
 Sanction Scanner helps financial firms comply with AML regulations.
-With Sanction Scanner, you can easily manage your customer onboarding and transaction monitoring process.
+With Sanction Scanner, you can easily manage your customer onboarding, transaction screening and transaction monitoring processes.
 Our database consists of over 1000 Sanctions, regulatory and law enforcement and other official global and local sanction and pep lists, including those issued by the USA, UK, UN and other global major and minor government departments.
 Sanction Scanner never stores customer data and customer information.
 Customer queries made by companies are fully GDPR compliant.
 With Sanction Scanner you can fight financial crime.